sagar-sontakke/kvstore/README.md

 		g) exit/quit/abort			(close the server)
 			- Closes the server (only to be used on server side)

-		g) help					(display this help)
+		h) help					(display this help)

-	6. The key and the value both must be a single word value without any spaces.
+	F. The key and the value both must be a single word value without any spaces.

 3. How to use test scripts?

-	- There are different bash test cases provided to test this assignment.
+	A) There are different bash test cases provided to test this assignment.
 These test files are present in the directory "test-cases"

-	- To run these tests follow following steps:
+	B) To run these tests follow following steps:
 		a) Start the server

-		b) Start one or more clients
+		b) Start one or more clients (as explained in section 2)

 		c) From the test-cases directory run the bash scripts as "bash <scrip-name>"

-		d) The tests will check the basic functionality of this model.
+		d) The tests will check the basic functionality of this model

-	- Run all the test script with a single go
+	C) Run all the test script with a single go

-		- follow the steps above till (b)
+		a) follow the steps above till (b)

-		- Run the bash script "run-all.sh"
+		b) Run the bash script "run-all.sh"

-		- It will run all the test scripts in the test-cases directory and notify when the test completed.
+		c) It will run all the test scripts in the test-cases directory and notify when the test completed

 4. How does it works?